GMS Migrants during Covid-19 Pandemic

 On December 15, 2020, MMN organised a Panel Discussion at the Foreign Correspondents’ Club of Thailand.
 At the panel, MMN joined a representative from the Ministry of Labour of Thailand, civil society representatives from Thailand and Cambodia, and a migrant worker from Myanmar to discuss the lessons learnt from the decision-making of migrants in the Greater Mekong Sub-region (GMS) during the pandemic, and presented preliminary findings from MMN forthcoming research on the matter.
 More details of the panel discussion can be found here.

 MMN booklet, “Resilience and Uncertainty: Mekong Migrant Workers amid the Pandemic Downturn”, presents the stories of migrants interviewed in Mae Sot, Chiang Mai, Ranong and Phang Nga.
 These stories, accompanied by photo portraits taken by the documentary photographer John Hulme, show how migrants in Thailand endeavour to overcome the challenges presented by the Covid-19 pandemic.
-The booklet was launched on 15 December 2020 at the Bangkok Art and Cultural Centre.
+The booklet (available in English and Thai) was launched on 15 December 2020 at the Bangkok Art and Cultural Centre.
 An exhibition of selected stories and photos was held in conjunction with the launch in collaboration with SEA Junction.
 Take a virtual tour of the exhibition and hear from documentary photographer John Hulme here.

 Since the beginning of Covid-19 pandemic, GMS countries of origin directly impact the well-being of migrants in various ways, including but not limited to assisting migrants at countries of destination by embassies and labour attachés, providing timely and accurate information on repatriation, quarantine policy, border regulations to migrants and migrant families, supporting financially to migrants and migrant families in economic distress, and ensuring safe deployment during the pandemic.